-Abstract: According to World Bank, the Pressure of examinations and ranking of schoolsaccording to performance are blamed for lack of depth in learning and the teaching process worldwide.
-Focusing on examination results ignores manyotherimportantoutcomes of schoolinglikephysical wellbeing, life skills, integrity, confidence and deportment.
-Despite attempts to do away with ranking, it has defied the test of time. the purpose of this study was to establish teachers' perceptions of the effect of ranking public secondary schools based on national examinations in Trans Nzoia West Sub County.
+Abstract: According to World Bank, the pressure of examinations and ranking of schools according to performance are blamed for lack of depth in learningand the teaching process worldwide.
+Focusing on examination results ignores manyotherimportantoutcomes of schoolinglike physical well being, life skills, integrity, confidence and deportment.
+Despite attempts to do away with ranking, it has defied the test of time.
+The purpose of this study was to establish teachers' perceptions of the effect of ranking public secondary schools based on national examinations in Trans Nzoia West Sub County.
 Specifically, the study undertook to establish teachers' perception of the effect of ranking on teachers' self-esteem, teaching practices, career progression, and students' performance in examinations.
 The study was anchored on expectancy theory by Vroom.
 The study used descriptive survey design.
 The target population comprised of 91secondary school principals and 910 teachers from 91 public secondary schools in Trans Nzoia Sub County.
 A sample of 27 principals and 108 teachers were selected for the study.
-Data was collected using a semi structured teachers'/principals questionnaire and analyzed using both descriptive and inferential statistical methods.
+Data was collected using a semi structured teachers/principals questionnaire and analyzed using both descriptive and inferential statistical methods.
 Pilot testing and expert judgment wereused to ascertain content validity of the research instrument.
 Using the split half technique, the questionnaire was found reliable ($\alpha = 0.79$).
 Both teachers and principals affirmed that teachers from low rank schools appear to have less self-confidence when interacting with other teachers due to low self-esteem.
 It was also found that teachers in low ranked schools tend to develop apathy on improvement in their subjects.
 Majority of teachers affirmed that teachers from low ranked schools are disadvantaged during promotion interviews due to students' low mean marks.
-However, principals disagreed with the teachers' notion.
-Both teachers and principals affirmed that ranking enhances team spirit as students' uplift each other to improve the overall school grade.
-A two tailed ttest at 95% confidence level showed that there was a statistical significant difference between teachers and principals perception on the effect of ranking on career progression (t (114) = 3.913, p < 0.05).
+However principals disagreed with that notion.
+Both teachers and principals affirmed that ranking enhances team spirit as students uplift each other to improve the overall school grade.
+A two tailed t-test at 95% confidence level showed that there was a statistical significant difference between teachers and principals perception on the effect of ranking on career progression (t (114) = 3.913, p < 0.05).
 The study recommends and supports remarks from some respondents that school ranking should also consider other crucial factors such as completion rate, extra curriculum activities, and students' entry behaviour.

-Keywords: Ranking of Schools, Teachers' Perceptions, Self-Esteem, Career Progression
+Keywords: Ranking of schools, Teachers' perceptions, Self-esteem, Career progression

-Date of Submission: 05-04-2018 Date of Acceptance: 23-04-2018
+Date of Submission: 17-04-2018 Date of acceptance: 04-05-2018

-I. INTRODUCTION
+I.INTRODUCTION

 In many countries, the overall vision of education service provision is to provide a globally competitive quality education to its citizens.
 The accomplishment of such an endevour, requires quality monitoring and improvement system.
 School ranking and frequent inspection are some of the mechanisms that governments use to ensure accountability and justification of investing colossal amounts of taxpayers' money in the education systems (Koning&Wiel, 2010; Macharia&Kiruma, 2014).
-Reis, Seabra and Nunes (2015) observes that accountability policies vary from the low-stakes policies where information regarding the performance of schools is disclosed to high-stakes or consequential systems, whereby the financing conditions of the schools and/or the payments to teachers are made dependent on the outcomes of students.
-Reis et al., (2015) further note that the effectiveness of these accountability systems on education quality and also their influences on equity in society remains controversial among scholars.
+Reis, Seabra and Nunes (2015) observes that accountability policies vary from thelow-stakes policies whereinformation regarding the performance of schools is disclosed to high-stakes or consequential systems, whereby the financing conditions of the schools and/or the payments to teachers are made dependent on the outcomes of students.
+Reis et al., (2015) further note that the effectiveness of these accountability systems on education qualityand also their influences on equity in society remains controversial among scholars.